Explore this Section

 Standing Orders of Senate and its Committees

 Senate business shall be conducted in accordance with the provisions of the University Charter and Statutes (Sections 18 and 19).
-The business of the committees of Senate shall be conducted in accordance with the provisions of Regulation 17.
+The business of the committees of Senate shall be conducted in accordance with the provisions of their Terms of Reference.

 The Vice-Chancellor shall Chair meetings of Senate.
-The Chairs of Senate’s committees are set out under the provisions of Regulation 17.
+The Chairs of Senate’s committees are set out under the provisions of their Terms of Reference.

 Attendance is an obligation on members and will be recorded and monitored.
 Action may be taken by the Chair in cases where attendance is unsatisfactory.
 Apologies shall be sent to the Secretary in advance of the meeting when attendance is not possible.
-Attendance at meetings of Senate and Senate Sub-Committees by persons other than those persons identified in the Terms of Reference (as set out in Regulation 17) is by invitation only.
+Members cannot send a deputy to act in their place unless under exceptional circumstances and by approval of the Chair.
+Any deputies attending Senate will be classed as attendees only and are not entitled to vote.
+Attendance at meetings of Senate and Senate Sub-Committees by persons other than those persons identified in the Terms of Reference is by approval of the Chair.

-Sub-Committees of Senate shall only have the power to act in relation to such specified matters as outlined within the relevant Terms of Reference set out under the provisions of Regulation 17.
+Sub-Committees of Senate shall only have the power to act in relation to such specified matters as outlined within the relevant Terms of Reference.
 Any changes to the powers of Sub-Committees require prior approval by both Senate and Council.
 Reports from Sub-Committees shall form a standing item for all scheduled meetings of Senate.

 Authors of papers must write appropriately and succinctly for the audience and all papers must be accompanied by a cover sheet.
 The rationale and decision sought must be articulated clearly.
 The Secretary shall arrange for the agenda and supporting papers to be circulated electronically to all members and other designated recipients normally seven calendar days before each scheduled meeting.
-For members wishing to receive a hard-copy of the papers, these will be posted on the day of electronic circulation.
-Late papers may be circulated under separate cover or tabled at the meeting under exceptional circumstances at the discretion of the Chair.
+In exceptional circumstances and at the discretion of the Chair, late papers may be circulated separately or tabled at the meeting.
+The Secretary must be informed in advance of the meeting and as soon as possible of any late papers.